-Part of learning to draw and paint is usually frustration.
+Frustration is usually part of learning to draw and paint.
 This is natural and we all experience it, learning to draw and paint isn’t that easy for many of us.
 We have to learn so many things, how to observe, proportion, colours, shapes, tones…then there is all the materials to think about.

 There are a few things that I recommend when you reach that stage of being stuck: